Discrimination based on skin tone: Africa

-Skin-whitening treatments and colorism inside of own ethnicity is more common in West and South parts of Africa.
+Skin whitening treatments and colorism inside of own ethnicity is more common in West and South parts of Africa.
 In some parts of Africa, people with lighter skin are thought to be more attractive and likely to find more success than those with darker skin tones.
-In some countries, this barrier has resulted in millions of women and men turning to skin-lightening treatments, many of which are harmful to the body.
+In some countries, this barrier has resulted in millions of women and men turning to lighten their skin using treatments, many of which are harmful to the body.

-Historically, skin lightening in Africa can be dated to European colonialism, where individuals with lighter skin received greater privilege than those of darker tones.
+Historically, skin whitening in Africa can be dated to European colonialism, where individuals with lighter skin received greater privilege than those of darker tones.
 European colonists in Rwanda established a color-based caste system that placed the Tutsi people above the Hutu people on the basis of their somewhat lighter skin, leading to the development of racialized political identities that had not existed in Rwanda before colonialism.
 The racial hierarchy and color ranking within colonized African nations left psychological effects on many of the darker-skinned individuals.

 In the 21st century, 77% of Nigerian women, 52% of Senegalese women, and 25% of Malian women are using lightening products.
 Der Spiegel reports that in Ghana, "When You Are Light-Skinned, You Earn More", and that "[s]ome pregnant women take tablets in the hopes that it will lead their child to be born with fair skin.
-Some apply bleaching lotion [...] to their babies, in the hopes that it will improve their child's chances."
+Some apply bleaching lotion ... to their babies, in the hopes that it will improve their child's chances."

 Asia

-In South Asia, a preference for lighter skin is prevalent.
-However, East Asian countries tend to embrace their natural skin tone.